 In 2019 the Pacific National Exhibition features some of the fair’s traditional exhibits including its free SuperDogs shows, Kidz Discovery Farm, Duelling Pianos performances and the vendor marketplace.

-New PNE attractions for 2019 included the following:
+New PNE attractions for 2019 include the following:

-- The Superconscious Experience of Reveen – like his father before him, Tyrone Reveen awes audiences with his showmanship bringing forth hilarious situations from unsuspecting audience members using illusion and hypnosis.
+- The Superconscious Experience of Reveen – like his father before him, Tyrone Reveen entertains audiences with his powers of persuasion involving audience members.
+The show is daily at 7:30 pm in the Pacific Coliseum.

-- Game Changer Exhibit: Discover the Evolution of Video Games – free exhibition outlining the innovation journey of the video game industry.
-Explore the past, present and on into the future.
+- Game Changer Exhibit: Discover the Evolution of Video Games – a free exhibit showcasing the innovative journey of the video game industry.
+Explore the past, present and future of gaming through written displays.
+Located in the Garden Auditorium, the exhibit is open daily from 11 am until 10:30 pm.

-- Super Action Academy – Let your little ones don their super hero costumes and join the fun as real super heroes in this exciting new show through music and action.
+- Super Action Academy – let your little ones don their superhero costumes and join the fun as real superheroes in this new exhibit involving music and action.

-- Blue’s Dance Party – enjoy singing and dancing together with Blue the Bear and his friends.
+- Blue’s Dance Party – enjoy singing and dancing with Blue the Bear and his friends at the Toon City Stage.

-- For the Love of Drag – Join various “queens” as they perform some of your favorite pop songs in full, outrageous, fierce drag.
+- For the Love of Drag – join various “queens” as they perform favorite Pop songs in full drag.

 - Mike Wood Comedy Show – laugh and be entertained by this Canadian performer.